alexandre-do/alexandre-do.github.io/_pages/about.md

 ### Currently

-   `I'm data scientist in banking and financial services.
+   `I'm data scientist working in banking and financial services.
 I hold an engineering degree of Ecole Polytechnique one of the most prestigious Grand Ecoles in France and two master's degrees of data science of ENSAE ParisTech & University Paris 7`

 ### Interests